GiorgioUghini/Adrenalina/README.md

 ### Additional features

-We have chosen to implement a Server that can run Multiple Matches at the same time.
+- Implement a Server that can run Multiple Matches at the same time.
+- We created an hand-written UML schema that will be shown and explained on our presentation.

 ## Getting Started